Jordan-Ryan/ACES-Christmas-Meal/KV_MARKETPLACE_SETUP.md

-# Setting Up Vercel KV Through Marketplace
+# Setting Up Vercel KV Through Marketplace (Upstash Redis)

-Vercel has moved KV to the Marketplace.
+Vercel has moved KV to the Marketplace via **Upstash Redis**.
 Here's how to set it up:

 ## Step-by-Step Instructions: